Mary7Magdalene/Mary7Magdalene/README.md

 -👋 Hi there!
 I'm Mnayi Magdalene, a Machine Learning and AI enthusiast.

-🌍 I believe in the power of technology to solve real-world problems.
+🌍 I am an AI /ML enthusiast in solving real-world problems.

 🔍 Currently exploring various applications of AI in healthcare, finance, and sustainability.